ishmumzaman/Winter-2024-projects/Space Invasion/readme.md

 # 2D Banana Attack Game

 This project is a humorous 2D game created using the pygame library.
 (Initial idea was to make a Space Invasion like game)The main idea came from a personal interest in game development and a desire to learn how pygame works.
-The player sprite is a picture of the developer, and the enemy sprite is a picture of a friend.
-This was done as a playful gift, where a banana projectile is used to shoot the friend’s image.
-Through making this project, the developer gained a deeper understanding of how event loops, collisions, sprite movement, and sound playback function in pygame.
+The player sprite is a picture of me, and the enemy sprite is a picture of a friend.
+I made this project as a birthday gift, where a banana projectile is used to shoot my friend’s image.
+Through making this project, I gained a deeper understanding of how event loops, collisions, sprite movement, and sound playback function in pygame.

 ## Summary of the Game